 The new SCCs are not as straightforward as one might have thought and, for many, raise additional questions.
 This puts organizations in a tough spot as waiting is not an option – the new SCCs will need to be used sooner rather than later.
 Our advice is to start preparing today and begin with answer the following questions: what data transfers do you have, what transfer mechanisms are they based on, who are the recipients and where are they located?
 Our advice to organizations is to develop a Data Transfer Assessment template and procedure to structure such work.

 Do you have remaining questions around data transfers and the recent developments in light of Schrems II and the new SCCs?
 Are you unsure how to best react to these developments or looking for guidance on where to begin?
 Considerati has advised many clients with Data Transfer Assessments and the management of their data transfers.
-Be sure to contact Dane Carlson or Jonathan Toornstra for more information on how we can support your organization.
+Be sure to contact Jonathan Toornstra for more information on how we can support your organization.